DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentClick.md

         recurrenceRule: "FREQ=DAILY"
     }];

 This object describes a series of appointments that belong to two owners and repeat every day.
-If a user clicks an appointment from this series, for example, the second appointment that belongs to the second owner, **appointmentData** and **targetedAppointmentData** contain the following data objects:
+If a user clicks an appointment from this series (for example, the second appointment that belongs to the second owner), **appointmentData** and **targetedAppointmentData** will then contain the following data objects:

     <!--JavaScript-->
     onAppointmentClick: function(e) {